zitadel/zitadel/docs/docs/apis/proto/management.md

 [GetDefaultPrivacyPolicyResponse](#getdefaultprivacypolicyresponse)

 Returns the default privacy policy of the IAM
-With this policy the password strength can be configured
+With this policy the privacy relevant things can be configured (e.g tos link)